JamieCassidy/fm-multi-step-form/README.md

 ### What I learned

-This was a really good excercise in improving my React chops.
-I'm fairly comfortable writing HTML and CSS but still have a lot to learn on the React and Javascript front.
+This was a really good excercise to improve my React knowledge.
+I feel like I've learnt a lot since starting this challenge and would definitely feel more comfortable building react apps going forward.
+I put a lot of effort into accurately re-creating the designs in the browser which was a real test of my HTML and CSS knowledge.

 ### Continued development

 One thing I'd like to improve on is managing the state better using React contexts or a third part state management library.
-It's absolutely not essential for this project but I'd like to get to grips with how they work for larger more complex applications.
+It's absolutely not essential for this project given it's size but I'd like to get to grips with how they work for larger more complex applications.

 ## Author